Vital Records Online

 Cost & fees

 The total costs for your application depend on if you submit your application in person, by mail, or online.
 The Washington State DOH's fee for each certified copy is $25.00.
 If in-person orders are available at the local vital records office, an additional fee will apply.
-The Washington State DOH provides free birth certificates to individuals experiencing homelessness who were born in the state.
+The Washington State DOH provides free birth certificate to individuals experiencing homelessness who were born in the state.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee